developer-zebra/developer-zebra-site/src/enterprise-browser/2-0/guide/customize/button/index.md

 Used to specify the placement of the ButtonBar on the device screen.

-> **Important**: If any of the four positional attributes (barLeft, barTop, barHeight, barWidth) are unspecified, a buttonBar with horizontal orientation will be placed at the bottom of the screen and occupy the full screen width; and with vertical orientation placed along the right edge of the screen and occupy the full screen height.
+> **Important**: If any of the four positional attributes (barLeft, barTop, barHeight, barWidth) are unspecified, a buttonBar with horizontal orientation is placed at the bottom of the screen and occupy the full screen width; and with vertical orientation placed along the right edge of the screen and occupy the full screen height.

 ### Using Relative Co-ordinates For ButtonBar Positioning

-For positioning related tags you can give the value as either the absolute measure in pixel or you can use the constants like `deviceheight` and `devicewidth` and perform some basic mathematical operations on them.
-The `deviceheight` and `devicewidth` will be automatically substituted internally with that respective device screenheight and screenwidth.
-By using these constants we can generate single generic button.xml for all similar devices.
+For positioning related tags, provide the value as either the absolute measure in pixels or use constants such as `deviceheight` and `devicewidth` and perform some basic mathematical operations on them.
+The `deviceheight` and `devicewidth` is automatically substituted internally with that respective device screenheight and screenwidth.
+By using these constants, a single generic `button.xml` can be created for all similar devices.
 Only one mathematical operation should be used for this.

 #### Valid Examples